Farruq-RS/task1-DataCleaning/README.md

-# Task 1: Data Cleaning & Preprocessing
+# Data Cleaning & Preprocessing

 ## Objective
 To clean and preprocess the Titanic dataset to make it ready for machine learning.